Bucket List: Amazing Places to Visit in Shanghai, China

 If you get to watch old Chinese movies and want to feel what it looks like in the old times, this is the place.
 According to history, visiting here brings good luck, especially when you walk across the Jiu Qu Bridge.

 The garden comprises six areas: the Sansui Hall, Wanhua Chamber, Dianchun Hall, Huijing Hall, Yuhua Hall, and the Inner Garden.

 Walk and Shop along Nanjing Road

-Shop til you drops at one of the world’s busiest shopping streets – in Nanjing Road.
+Shop til you drops at one of the world’s busiest shopping streets – Nanjing Road.
 This area, which stretches over 3.4-mile-long is certainly crowded whatever the season or occasion is!

-Here, you can explore traditional department stores, numerous modern shopping malls, shop souvenirs at specialty stores, visit theaters, or perhaps stay at international hotels.
+Here, you can explore traditional department stores, and numerous modern shopping malls, shop for souvenirs at specialty stores, visit theaters, or perhaps stay at international hotels.
 It’s a shopping haven and something you really can’t miss when you’re in Shanghai!

 Aside from that, you can stop by for some street foods such as traditional cakes and smoked fish.

 Walk the Bund

 The bund is considered to be Shanghai’s popular attraction.
 It’s located at the waterfront on the west bank of Huangpu River and is regarded as one of Shanghai’s symbols they take pride in.

 Aside from being mesmerized by its sight, you can fly a kite and even jog!
 It’s one of the places where locals used to go.
 Wait until the sunset, and this area turns into a romantic one!
 No wonder most Chinese dramas are shot here.